bradleyoesch/bradleyoesch.github.io/recipes/chili/index.md

         - Vegetable oil if needed
     1. 1 min - cook until darkened
         - **1 T tomato paste**
-1. Reduce heat to low
+1. Reduce heat to medium
-    1. Deglaze with chicken stock mixture
     1. 1 min - mix and cook
+        - Anchovy paste
+        - Diced jalapeño
+    1. 30 sec - mix and cook (will be very dry)
         - Spice mixture
-        - Anchovy paste
+    1. Deglaze with some of chicken stock mixture
-    1. Mix
+    1. Mix (will be very full)
+        - Rest of chicken stock mixture
+        - Crushed tomatoes
         - Browned beef
-        - Crushed tomatoes
-        - Diced jalapeño
         - **1 dried bay leaf**
+1. Crank heat to high until simmering
+1. Reduce heat to low
-1. 30 min - simmer, lid on, checking every 10 min
+1. At least 30 min - simmer, lid on, checking and stirring every 10 min
     - If too thick, add water
     - If too thin, simmer until desired consistency
+1. Cook for as long as you want

 ### Post-cook